 Overview: On June 19, 1999 a group of European Ministers of Education met in Bologna, Italy, with the intention of establishing by 2010 a "European Higher Education Area," based on principles of academic independence and autonomy.
 Their major goal was to produce a more transparent system which whereby the different national systems would all be structured on three cycles: Bachelor, Master and Doctorate.
 The resulting Bologna Declaration has been central to educational reforms among all of the EU countries.

 It is named after the place it was proposed, the University of Bologna in the Italian city of Bologna, with the signing in 1999 of the Bologna declaration by Ministers of Education from 29 European countries.
-This was opened up to other countries signatory to the European Cultural Convention of the Council of Europe; further governmental meetings have been held in Prague (2001), Berlin (2003), Bergen (2005), London (2007) and Leuven (2009).
+Every two or three years there are Ministerial Conferences organized in order to assess the progress made within the EHEA and to decide on the new steps to be taken.

 - 1999: Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom